-Private Wi-Fi Network: The WCM can connect to a private Wi-Fi network, using credentials retrieved from the Cirrent service, or entered via the SoftAP process, or provided through a programmatic interface from the Device Application.
+Private Wi-Fi Network: The WCM can connect to a private Wi-Fi network, using credentials retrieved from the Cirrent service, or entered via a local onboarding process, such as SoftAP, or provided through a programmatic interface from the Device Application.

 Network Prioritization: The WCM automatically prioritizes networks based on capabilities, performance levels, and reliability.
 Private Wi-Fi networks are prioritized over ZipKey networks to allow local discovery, direct connections, and full-bandwidth network access.
 Once the WCM has been configured with private Wi-Fi credentials, it will no longer connect to a ZipKey hotspot unless the private network becomes unreachable (e.g. if the private network credentials were changed).

 Cirrent Cloud integration: The WCM automatically sends updates to the Cirrent Cloud when the connection status changes.

 Configuration updates: The WCM regularly updates its configuration from the Cirrent Cloud so that devices can take advantage of the expanding list of ZipKey hotspot providers.